Verb to be

 The verb to be is mostly used in the simple form.
 In some special cases, however, it can be used in the continuous form.

-We use the continuous forms in the passive voice.
+We can use the continuous forms in the present simple passive and past simple passive.

 The house is being built now.